-"Nocturnal bowel movements are considered an 'alarm symptom' and can signal something is wrong," says Maia Kayal, MD, assistant professor in the division of gastroenterology at the Icahn School of Medicine at Mount Sinai, tells LIVESTRONG.com.
+"Nocturnal bowel movements are considered an 'alarm symptom' and can signal something is wrong," Maia Kayal, MD, assistant professor in the division of gastroenterology at the Icahn School of Medicine at Mount Sinai, tells LIVESTRONG.com.

-There may be some factor that over-activates bowel receptors to stimulate an overnight BM or causes damage to the bowel wall, Dr. Kayal explains.
+There may be some factor that over-activates bowel receptors to stimulate a bowel movement in the middle of the night or causes damage to the bowel wall, Dr. Kayal explains.

 1. You Have an Infection

 A viral or bacterial gastrointestinal infection can cause you to poop more than usual, and it can lead to a sudden urge to poop in the middle of the night.

 If you get the stomach flu, for instance, watery diarrhea might be accompanied by abdominal cramping, nausea and vomiting, a low-grade fever and discolored or yellow poop, according to the Mayo Clinic.

 It can be hard to hear, but you're probably going to have to ride this out.

 "In most cases, vital GI infections ease up on their own.
 Patients just have to take it easy and replenish their fluids consistently," Niket Sonpal, MD, a New York City-based internist and gastroenterologists, tells LIVESTRONG.com.